 The engine oil consumption should be checked regularly.
-The latter is always a good idea because if there is something wrong you could spot it at an early stage.
+This way, if there is something wrong you could spot it at an early stage.
 High levels of oil consumption may be indicative of a leak or some internal engine wear.
-So that is why you should keep an eye on the oil consumption.
 This article will show you how to check your engine oil consumption properly.

 It is very important that you park the car on a level surface.
 If the car is not on a level surface, the oil will be shifted more to one side.
 This will give you an incorrect measurement.
 It doesn’t need to be on a perfectly leveled surface.
 The important thing is to avoid parking it on a slope or something similar.

 This step is very important.
-Start the engine and let it run for about 5 minutes.
+Start the engine and let it run for about five minutes.
 This will help the engine reach a warm temperature.
-Alternatively you can take it for a spin around the block.
+Alternatively, you can take it for a spin around the block.

 Now insert the dipstick into the tube.
 Make sure that it is completely inserted.
 Usually it sits on its own handle base.
 Leave it there for a few seconds.
 Take out the dipstick and put it on the paper in a horizontal position.

 Remove the small cap covering the engine oil container.
-This is usually labeled as 'engine oil' or the like.
-Normally, it is located above the valve, on top of the engine.
+This is usually labeled as "engine oil" or the like.
+Normally, it is located above the valves, on top of the engine.
 Use a small funnel to pour in the engine oil.
-Do not pour more oil than it is needed.
+Do not pour more oil than is needed.
 Now take note of the mileage present on your odometer.

 Take the car for a spin.
 Once you are done, repeat the process from step 1 through step 6.
 If the oil marks the “add” mark, most likely there is something wrong with the car.
 It is advisable to take it to a garage to get it checked.